 With that said, it’s absolutely possible to travel to the Greek islands with hand-luggage only.
 All in all, you won’t need to bring many clothes with you.
 Here is my guide to packing for Greece, to get you in the mood!

 If you decide to fly to Milos, it’s best to arrange transportation to your Milos hotel in advance of your trip.

 Usually, there are public buses running to / from Milos airport a few times per day.
 If the times don’t suit you, you can arrange a transfer with Milos Experience, or perhaps pre-book a taxi through your hotel.

 Best way to travel to Milos island Greece

 From all the above, you will have gathered that there is no single best way to get to Milos island in Greece.

-The good thing is that there is plenty of choice, from a quick domestic flight to a slow ferry that will stop on many islands before reaching Milos.
+The good thing is that there is plenty of choice, from short domestic flights to low-budget ferries that will stop on many islands before they reach Milos.